aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![apply-formatting-to-table-level-aspose-words-java](applying-formatting-to-table-row-and-cell_2.png)

-The following code example demonstrates how to apply an outline border to a table.
+The following code example shows how to apply an outline border to a table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-ApplyOutlineBorderToATable.java" >}}

-The following code example demonstrates how to build a table with all borders enabled (grid).
+The following code example shows how to build a table with all borders enabled (grid).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-BuildATableWithAllBordersEnabled.java" >}}